Yes, there are about 200 Buddhist Wats in the glorious city of Chiang Mai – and for a start, I’ve handpicked the ten best temples for you!

 Communication and Connection

-Unfortunately, Chiang Mai is also deteriorating to one of those places flooded by digital nomads.
+Unfortunately, Chiang Mai is also deteriorating into one of those places flooded by digital nomads.
 Therefore, there is an internet connection practically everywhere.

-Chiang Mai was only one of the destinations I’ve visited during my exciting trip to Thailand.
+Chiang Mai was only one of the destinations I visited during my exciting trip to Thailand.
 So go to the main post to check out all the other destinations.
+There you’ll also find valuable general information that will make your trip smoother.

 If you choose to pin this post for later, please use one of these pictures: